zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/elements/fields.md

 | **Show Label** | Defines the label visibility of all fields. |
 | **Show Icon** | Defines the icon visibility of all fields. |

-{% image className="max-w-md" caption="Customize the grid columns and row gap."%}
+{% image className="max-w-sm" caption="Customize the grid columns and row gap."%}
 ![Input Columns Settings](/assets/ytp/forms/input-grid.webp)
 {% /image %}